 Though we know from Pausanias that the strife between Athenè and Poseidon for the soil of Attica was the subject of the western pediment, the exact action represented by the central group cannot be determined.
-Probably the two gods have each produced their respective tokens-an olive tree and a salt spring-and are drawing slightly apart, while their looks are directed inwards.
+Probably the two gods have each produced their respective tokens-an olive-tree and a salt spring-and are drawing slightly apart, while their looks are directed inwards.

-On the right of the central scene was, first, the figure N, probably to be identified with the supposed Victory of the east pediment.
-In that case, the figure may be supposed to be Iris, communicating the will of Zeus to the disputants. no. 303 J.)
+On the right of the central scene was, first, the figure N, perhaps a Nereid, now entirely lost, unless we identify it with the supposed Victory of the east pediment.
+(See no. 303 J.)

-304 O. Torso of the charioteer of Poseidon, either Amphitrite, his queen, or perhaps a Nereid.
-It should be noted that this figure was not seated as Carrey has drawn it, but must have been standing with the body thrown back and the arms extended in front, like the charioteer (no. 33) in the north frieze.
+304 O. Torso of the charioteer of Poseidon, either Amphitritè, his queen, or perhaps a Nereid.
+It should be noted that this figure was not seated, as Carrey has drawn it, but must have been standing with the body thrown back and the arms extended in front, like the charioteer (no. 33) in the north frieze.

-304 P. Q. Of the complicated group of figures that follow in Carrey's drawing little now remains except the lower part of the draped female figure (Q) with the by (11) standing beside her.
-Of this boy, the upper part was recently identified, having been previously taken for a fragmont of a motore.
-If we assume that she is a marine gardess, the name Leucothea wome the best attribution, and the youth at her sade would then be Palaemon.
+304 P, Q. Of the complicated group of figures that follow in Carrey's drawing little now remains except the lower part of the draped female figure (Q) with the boy (P) standing beside her.
+Of this boy, the upper part was only lately identified, having been previously taken for a fragment of a metope.
+If we assume that she is a marine goddess, the name Leucothea seems the best attribution, and the youth at her side would then be Palaemon.
 It has lately been suggested (Furtwaengler) that she is the Attic maid Oreithyia, between the two sons which she bore to the wind-god Boreas, but there is very doubtful authority for supposing that a young Boread would have been represented without wings.